mcneel/developer.rhino3d.com/content/en/guides/rhinoscript/primer-101/4-operators-and-functions/index.md

 ## Next Steps

-Ok, so now that you can get some functions to work.
-Next is [conditional execution](/guides/rhinoscript/primer-101/5-conditional-execution/) to control how the script reacts to input.
+Ok, so now that you can get some functions to work, next is [conditional execution](/guides/rhinoscript/primer-101/5-conditional-execution/) to control how the script reacts to input.